sahitid/leaders-letters/letters/how-i-ran-out-of-chairs-at-my-last-hack-club-meeting.md

 ![photos of participants coding and blot machine in action](https://cloud-pskr7w5m3-hack-club-bot.vercel.app/0image.png)
 ## step three: debrief afterwards
 overall the meeting went great. since this article has been a lot of words, here are a few numbers:
-65:  participants (largest meeting yet)
+-65:  participants (largest meeting yet)
-61: percentage of  project creation rate this number was lower than usual 89%, but more projects in quantity were created
+- 61: percentage of  project creation rate (this number was lower than usual 89%, but more projects in quantity were created)
-128: dollars spent on pizza and donuts combined
+- 128: dollars spent on pizza and donuts combined
-0: and most importantly, the number of empty chairs left in that room
+- 0: and most importantly, the number of empty chairs left in that room

 ### step four: don't wait: start a hack club.